BlackBerry Limited

+Initially leading the emerging smartphone market in the late 2000s, the company struggled to gain a lasting presence against the iPhone and Android phones.
+BlackBerry led the smartphone market in many countries, particularly the United States until 2010, with the announcement of the iPhone 4, and in Indonesia throughout the early 2010s.
+The company withered against the rapid rise of both Apple and Google.
+After the launch of BlackBerry 10, it transitioned to a cybersecurity enterprise software and services company under CEO John S. Chen.
+In 2018, the last BlackBerry smartphone, the BlackBerry Key2 LE, was released.
+In 2022, BlackBerry discontinued support for BlackBerry 10, ending their presence in the smartphone market.

+BlackBerry's software products are used by various businesses, car manufacturers, and government agencies to prevent hacking and ransomware attacks.
+They include BlackBerry Enterprise Server (BlackBerry Unified Endpoint Manager) and a Unified Endpoint Management (UEM) platform.

 History

-1984–2001: Early years and growth
+1984–2001: early years and growth

 Research In Motion Limited was founded in March 1984 by Mike Lazaridis and Douglas Fregin.
 At the time, Lazaridis was an engineering student at the University of Waterloo while Fregin was an engineering student at the University of Windsor.
-In 1988, RIM became the first wireless data technology developer in North America and the first company outside Scandinavia to develop connectivity products for Mobitex wireless packet-switched data communications networks.
+In 1988, RIM became the first wireless data technology developer in North America and the first company outside the Nordic countries to develop connectivity products for Mobitex wireless packet-switched data communications networks.
+Mobitex's wireless data transport also became RIM's first wireless data service that powered the Blackberry and Palm devices until it was phased out.
 In 1990, RIM introduced the DigiSync Film KeyKode Reader.
-In 1991, RIM introduced the first Mobitex protocol converter.
-In 1992, RIM introduced the first Mobitex point-of-sale solution, a protocol converter box that interfaced with existing point-of-sale terminal equipment to enable wireless communication.
-In 1993, RIM introduced the RIMGate, the first general-purpose Mobitex X.25 gateway.
-In the same year, RIM launched Ericsson Mobidem AT and Intel wireless modem containing RIM modem firmware.
-In 1994, RIM introduced the first Mobitex mobile point-of-sale terminal.
-In the same year, RIM received the Emmy Award for Technical Innovation and the KPMG High Technology Award.
-In 1995, RIM introduced Freedom, the first Type II PCMCIA radio modem for Mobitex.
+In 1991, it introduced the first Mobitex protocol converter.
+In 1992, it introduced the first Mobitex point-of-sale solution, a protocol converter box that interfaced with existing point-of-sale terminal equipment to enable wireless communication.
+In 1993, it introduced the RIMGate, the first general-purpose Mobitex X.25 gateway.
+In the same year, it launched Ericsson Mobidem AT and Intel wireless modems containing RIM modem firmware.
+In 1994, it introduced the first Mobitex mobile point-of-sale terminal.
+In the same year, it received the Emmy Award for Technical Innovation and the KPMG High Technology Award.
+In 1995, it introduced Freedom, the first Type II PCMCIA radio modem for Mobitex.

 In 1995, RIM was financed by Canadian institutional and venture capital investors through a private placement in the privately held company.
 Working Ventures Canadian Fund Inc. led the first venture round with a C$5,000,000 investment with the proceeds being used to complete the development of RIM's two-way paging system hardware and software.
 A total of C$30,000,000 in pre-IPO financing was raised by the company prior to its initial public offering on the Toronto Stock Exchange in January 1998 under the symbol RIM.